 Fish by-catch data are available from vessel-reported haul-by-haul data as well as from observer data.
 Detailed information on the fish by-catch reported from the krill fishery was provided in WG-FSA-2022/03.
-SISO observers periodically collect a 25kg sample of the catch from a point on the vessel where no pre-sorting of the catch has occurred for a subset of hauls.
+SISO observers periodically collect a 25kg sample of the catch for a subset of hauls.
 They then remove all fish from that sample, identify them to the finest taxonomic level possible, record the total length for each fish and the total mass for each taxon.
 The total by-catch by species in the haul-by-haul data are reported in the 'fine-scale catch and effort (C1)' forms as specified in Conservation Measure 23-04.
 There are no by-catch limits in place for the krill fishery (although Conservation Measure 33-01 applies in Subarea 48.3).

-The relative frequency of fish by-catch in the C1 data is lower than in the SISO data, reflecting the practicalities of the more detailed sampling by the scientific observers (Fig. 5).
+The relative frequency of fish by-catch in the C1 data is lower than in the SISO data, reflecting the practicalities of the more detailed sampling performed by the scientific observers (Fig. 5).
 It is important to note that these trends may be affected by changes in data collection requirements (see section 4.1).